huijing/huijing.github.io/_posts/2014-12-01-how-i-started-with-jekyll-and-github-pages.md

 1. Install Jekyll on your machine by running the following command in your terminal (full disclosure, I use a Mac so Ruby comes with).
     <pre><code class="language-bash">gem install jekyll</code></pre>
 2. Be patient, because there are quite a number of things to install.
 Let your terminal do its thing.
-3. While waiting, create a new Github repository called `YOUR_GITHUB_USER_NAME.github.io`.
+3. While waiting, create a new Github repository called <code class="language-bash">YOUR_GITHUB_USER_NAME.github.io</code>.
 According to documentation, the first part of the repository MUST match your Github username exactly.
-4. Using your terminal, git clone said repository to wherever you do local development on your machine, for me, it would be my `Sites` folder.
+4. Using your terminal, git clone said repository to wherever you do local development on your machine, for me, it would be my <code class="language-bash">Sites</code> folder.
 The command will look something like this:
     <pre><code class="language-git">git clone git@github.com:YOUR_GITHUB_USER_NAME.github.io/YOUR_GITHUB_USER_NAME.github.io.io.git</code></pre>
-5. Create a basic `index.html` in the folder you just cloned.
+5. Create a basic <code class="language-bash">index.html</code> in the folder you just cloned.
 6. Navigate to the folder you just cloned, then run the following:
     <pre><code class="language-git">git add –-all
 git commit -m “Initial commit” git push</code></pre>
-7. Browse to `http://YOUR_GITHUB_USER_NAME.github.io` and your index.html page should show up.
+7. Browse to <code class="language-bash">http://YOUR_GITHUB_USER_NAME.github.io</code> and your index.html page should show up.
-8. On your local machine, delete the `index.html` file you just pushed (stay with me here, there’s a reason for this)
+8. On your local machine, delete the <code class="language-bash">index.html</code> file you just pushed (stay with me here, there’s a reason for this)
 9. Spin up a new Jekyll site by running:
     <pre><code class="language-bash">jekyll new /path/to/folder/you/cloned/earlier</code></pre>
 10. At the end of it, it SHOULD say the site has installed.
 Now, the reason we delete the original index.html is that spinning up a new Jekyll site will create an index.html file as well, which would conflict with that initial index.html you pushed up to Github.
 11. Run Jekyll with the following:
     <pre><code class="language-bash">jekyll serve –watch</code></pre>
 Fun tip, set up an alias for this command in your `.bash_profile` file like so:
     <pre><code class="language-bash">alias jsa='jekyll serve --baseurl "" --watch';</code></pre>
-I chose to use the uncreative `jsa` as the alias but you can use whatever you like.
+I chose to use the uncreative <code class="language-bash">jsa</code> as the alias but you can use whatever you like.
 12. Your cloned folder should have a lot of new stuff in it.
 As of time of writing, Jekyll is at version 2.5.1, which has Sass integration (win!).
 Your folder structure will look like this:
     <pre><code class="language-markup">
     PROJECT_FOLDER/
     |-- _config.yml
     |